RenathaPutri/AI-Adventure-RPG/README.md

 - `go north` → Explore the northern area.
 - `go south` → Enter a battle.
 - `attack` → Attack an enemy in battle.
+- `use sword` → Use sword to increase damage.
 - `defend` → Reduce incoming damage.
+- `use armor` → Use armor to reduce incoming damage.
 - `use potion` → Heal yourself (if you have a potion).
 - `check status` → View your HP, Stamina, XP, and Gold.
 - `shop` → Visit the shop to buy items.